-The turnstile consists of a turnstile housing with built-in electronics and two card readers, three barrier arms and an RC-panel (items 1-3, 5 and 12).
+The turnstile consists of a turnstile housing with built-in electronics, two card readers and a card capture reader, three barrier arms and an RC-panel (items 1-3, 5 and 16).
 The turnstile housing is fixed to floor with 4 anchor bolts through holes in the turnstile housing base (2).